All Products

 1. Log on to the Security Center console.

-2. In the navigation pane on the left, choose Risk Governance > Vulnerabilities.
+2. In the left-side navigation pane, choose Risk Management > Vulnerabilities.
 Click the number under High-priority Vulnerabilities (CVE).
-A value of 0 indicates that there are no important vulnerabilities.
-Find vulnerabilities that have a status of Unfixed and an urgency of High.
+A value of 0 indicates that no important vulnerabilities exist.
+Find vulnerabilities that have a status of Unfixed and a severity of High.

 3. In the Actions column, click Fix.
 Follow the on-screen instructions to enter information, such as the Snapshot Retention Period, and then click Fix Now.
 After the task is created, click OK.